 Scholarship funding is available for public and accredited private schools only.
 Preference will be given to Title I schools and on a first come, first serve basis.

-All programs are 50 minutes in length and are held at Trinity University’s Laurie Auditorium unless otherwise noted.
+All programs are 50 minutes in length and will be held at the H-E-B Performance Hall of the Tobin Center for the Performing Arts, formerly the Municipal Auditorium, unless otherwise noted.
 Performance times are 9:45 am and 11:10 am.

 Students answer trivia questions while taking their seats before a concert